 This stylized iris, or Giglio, bears resemblance to the fleur de lis, for which it is most often is mistaken for, and has the same symbolic iconography as the lily with its ties to the Virgin Mother and Florence’s patron saint John the Baptist.

 Flowers are not the only fabulous byproduct of spring arriving in Florence, the citizens start packing up their winter clothes and heading out to the countless fairs and markets that start popping up around the city.

-Florence had always celebrated the coming of spring, most notably the first of May, which is a huge celebration of spring for most European countries.
-The Maggio Musicale Fiorentino was founded in 1933 to celebrate the rebirth of spring through song and dance.
+Starting in March, Florence features an annual Maggio Musicale Fiorentino was founded in 1933 to celebrate the rebirth of spring through song and dance.
 It was also the first music festival in Florence.
 The festival includes operas, ballets, and prose performances throughout the city.

 Florence has a great night life, but Saturday nights have nothing on the Notte Bianca.
 On this “white night” the entire city of Florence parties on the streets from dusk till dawn.
 Museums, stores, and restaurants stay open late into the night, while DJs battle it out on the streets.
 This city wide street party is a must do so mark your calendars for April 30th.